Hurricane Delta leaves over half a million without power in Louisiana - LI News Radio

 BY: REED MCDONOUGH AND EMILY SHAPIRO, ABC NEWS

-(NEW ORLEANS) — Over half a million customers are waking up without power in Louisiana after Hurricane Delta blew through Friday night.
+(NEW ORLEANS) — Over half a million customers woke up without power in Louisiana after Hurricane Delta blew through Friday night.

 “Delta has left hazards like flooded roads, downed power lines and displaced wildlife in our communities that no one should take lightly,” Gov. John Bel Edwards tweeted Saturday.
 “Everyone needs to remain vigilant, continue to listen to local officials and be safe.”